-Brett and Kate McKay observed the same with great concern.
+After all, Brett and Kate McKay observed the same with great concern.
 That’s why they founded the Art of Manliness website back in 2008, so they could help young men to grow up and rediscover the lost virtues of manliness.
 AOM quickly grew into a successful online men’s interest magazine.
 The McKays bundled the best tips and advice into a book with the same name, while also hosting a podcast series wherein Brett discusses many interesting topics.

 You can buy The Art of Manliness through the AOM Shop for $18.99.
 You can also purchase the Art of Manliness Collection Boxed Set (priced at $29.99) which includes this book as well as The Art of Manliness: Manvotionals.

-Here are some examples of what’s discussed within:
+Here are some examples of the content: